Farysh1/Politics-and-War-Web-Tools/README.md

 ### WIP

 - More tools
-- Adding Project to the City Simulator
-- Commerce and money calculation

-#

-### Known Issues

-##### City Simulator

-- Food Calculations might be slightly off in some cases

-##

 ## Changelog

-## Version 0.0.3 - June 08, 2023
+## Version 1.0.0 - June 10, 2023

 Added:

-- none
+- Project Modifiers to City Simulator
+- City Simulator output will be formatted with dots and commas based on the user's locale settings.

 Changed:

-- updated the other tools to be mobile compatible
+- Design

 Fixed:

-- none
+- small miscalculation bug with food

 Removed: